UniTime/unitime-doc/edit-logging-levels.md

 ## Screen Description

 The Edit Logging Levels page can be used to modify logging levels.
 This effects what messages will be printed in the log.
 The page requires Application Config permission.
-See [Logging Levels](logging-levels) for more details.
+See [Logging Levels](logging-levels) for more detail.

 ![Edit Logging Levels](images/edit-logging-levels-1.png){:class='screenshot'}